Black Friday 2021: Your guide to deals and sales from Amazon, Walmart, Best Buy, Target, Kohl's and more

 Pre-Black Friday fashion deals at Amazon

-If you're looking for solid deals on fashion -- especially watches -- Amazon's early Black Friday sale is worth checking out.
+If you're looking for solid deals on fashion, Amazon's early Black Friday sale is worth checking out.

 Invicta Men's Pro Diver watch (50mm): $72